-November 7th is marked as the National Canine Lymphoma Awareness Day.
+November 7th is marked as National Canine Lymphoma Awareness Day.
 The day of awareness was submitted by Terry Simons, a respected and well-known dog agility trainer in January 2015.
-Reveille, Terry’s bellowed dog was diagnosed with lymphoma sometime in 2011 and after actively and successfully competing in agility challenges, even during the treatment, she was let go a year after.
+Reveille, Terry’s beloved dog was diagnosed with lymphoma sometime in 2011 and after actively and successfully competing in agility challenges, even during the treatment, she was sadly et go a year after.

 The foundation’s purpose is to educate dog owners whose animals were diagnosed with lymphoma and make sure they are aware of their options.
 The active education and research motivates the chase for a possible cure for the fatal disease.

 Lymphoma or lymphosarcoma is one of the most prevalent types of malignant tumors in dogs.
 More frequently the neoplasm starts growing in lymphoid tissues and organs such as the bone marrow, the spleen, and the lymph nodes; however other tissues like the gastrointestinal and respiratory tracts can be sites of origin as well.

 Canine lymphoma accounts for approximately 20-24% of all tumor cases in dogs and can be mostly detected in middle-aged and elderly patients.
 Some breeds have a higher predisposition for lymphoma and such considered are Bulldogs, Scottish Terriers, Bull Mastiffs, Basset Hounds, Saint Bernards, and Boxers.
 Pomerians and Dachshunds are breeds that acquire the disease least frequently.

 Even though the symptoms in developed stages of the disease can be very serious, only 15% of dogs are diagnosed because of general health deviations.
 Most of the owners take the dogs to the vet because of some lumps and swellings that recently appeared while everything else remained normal.
 Studies suggest that 20-100 dogs in a population of 100,000 are canine lymphoma patients.